vividcode/awesome-ios/README.md

 * [PMTween](https://github.com/poetmountain/PMTween) - An elegant and flexible tweening library for iOS.
 * [VariousViewsEffects](https://github.com/artrmz/VariousViewsEffects) - Animates views nicely with easy to use extensions.
 * [TheAnimation](https://github.com/marty-suzuki/TheAnimation) - Type-safe CAAnimation wrapper.
 It makes preventing to set wrong type values.
-* [Poi](https://github.com/HideakiTouhara/Poi) - Poi makes you use card UI like tinder UI .You can use it like tableview method.
+* [Poi](https://github.com/HideakiTouhara/Poi) - Poi makes you use card UI like tinder UI .You can use it like

+method.
 * [Sica](https://github.com/cats-oss/Sica) - Simple Interface Core Animation.
 Run type-safe animation sequencially or parallelly.
 * [fireworks](https://github.com/tomkowz/fireworks) - Fireworks effect for UIView
 * [Disintegrate](https://github.com/dbukowski/Disintegrate) - Disintegration animation inspired by THAT thing Thanos did at the end of Avengers: Infinity War.